kanaria69/Mainecoco/README.md

-## Sore throats are a pain in the neck!
+## We all know where the Big Apple is but does anyone know where the Minneapolis?